OTUSOFE365025/project-group-24-crn-45740/ATAM Assessment.md

 - **S2 – Cross user data isolation**
   - **Stimulus:** Internal bug or misconfiguration that could show one student’s data to another.
   - **Environment:** Normal operation.
-  - **Response:** Architecture and access control prevent this from happening; any suspicious behavior is detectable in logs.
+  - **Response:** Architecture and access control prevent this from happening; any suspicious behavior can be detected in logs.
   - **Importance:** Very High
   - **Risk:** Medium to High